Rheumatic Heart Disease in Children

 The best treatment for rheumatic heart disease is prevention.
 Antibiotics can treat strep throat (a Streptococcus bacterial infection) and stop acute rheumatic fever from developing.
 Antibiotic therapy has sharply reduced the incidence and mortality rate of rheumatic fever and rheumatic heart disease.

-If inflammation of the heart has developed, children may be placed on bed rest.
-Medications are given to reduce the inflammation in the heart.
+If inflammation of the heart has developed medications may be given to reduce the inflammation.
 Other medications may be necessary to treat heart failure.

 If significant heart valve damage occurs, surgical repair or replacement of the valve may be considered.